Raniz85/three-and-a-half-ways-of-testing-your-repositories/slides.md

 - Very close to production environment
 - Testing remains simple regardless of query complexity
 - Test data can be collected from real environment
+- Tests can be round-trip

 ## Drawbacks
+- Requires container runtime
 - Increased startup time

 ---